Where can I charge my electric car for free?

 Scotland has been leading the way with electric vehicle charging infrastructure in the UK.

-ChargePlace Scotland is owned by the Scottish government and has grown its network from 55 public charge points in 2013 to over 2,168 in 2022.
+ChargePlace Scotland is owned by the Scottish government and has grown its network from 55 public charge points in 2013 to over 2,600 as of 2023.

 Network members can use the majority of the network for free and it's possible to view all the free rapid chargers by filtering through the results on the ChargePlace Scotland website.